-- 5. While the USB connector is inserted in the computer port receptacle, its assignment will be displayed.
+- 4. While the USB connector is inserted in the computer port receptacle, its assignment will be displayed.
 If it is disconnected, the assignment will disappear until it is reconnected.
 Using this technique can quickly identify the correct port to use at the start of the LWS Instrument Setup program.
-This is handy if several ports are shown during this step. - 6.
-Exit the Install menu. - The SmartPort cable can be used on all ApexRemote sensors and must be used to set the PoE ApexRemote's IP address and all ApexRemote Alarm and Alarm Threshold settings. - Locate SmartPort on bottom of ApexRemote as shown in Figure 3-3.
+This is handy if several ports are shown during this step. - 5.
+The communication cable can be used on all ApexRemote sensors and must be used to set the PoE ApexRemote's IP address and all ApexRemote Alarm and Alarm Threshold settings. - 6.
+Locate the Mini IO port on the bottom of the ApexRemote as shown in Figure 3-3.

-Figure 3-3 SmartPort Location
+Figure 3-3 Mini IO Port Location

-9. Connect SmartPort cable to SmartPort shown in Figure 3-4.
+7. Connect the communication cable to the Mini IO port as shown in Figure 3-4.

-Figure 3-4 SmartPort cable into SmartPort
+Figure 3-4 Communication cable into Mini IO Port

-10. Insert the 24VDC power supply's DC output connector into the SmartPort cable's power input connector as shown in Figure 3-5.
+8. To use the Power port of the Apex Serial communication cable, insert the 24VDC power supply's DC output connector into the communication cable's power input connector as shown in Figure 3-5.

-Figure 3-5 Connect Power Supply to SmartPort cable
+Figure 3-5 Connect Power Supply to Serial communication cable

-WARNING: Do NOT attempt to use the SmartPort cable power and power from the ApexRemote Serial's RJ45 or power provided via the PoE port at the same time or serious damage to the ApexRemote and support devices may occur!
+WARNING: Do NOT attempt to use the communication cable power and power from the ApexRemote Serial's RJ45 port at the same time or serious damage to the ApexRemote and support devices may occur!

-- 11. Attach the Power Supply to AC power.
-Verify the ApexRemote Power LED comes on solid after a few seconds. - 12.
-Make sure power is applied to the ApexRemote before attempting to run the LWS Instrument Setup Tool or the program will not "see" the instrument and report an error, requiring another COM port to be selected. - 13.
-On the configuration computer navigate to the Start menu, All Programs.
-Navigate to Lighthouse Worldwide Solutions, click and choose LWS Instrument Setup Tool.
+- 9. For the Apex PoE, connect the DC adapter's power output connector into the DC Power Port on the unit. - 10.
+Attach the Power Supply to AC power.
+Verify the ApexRemote Power LED comes on solid after a few seconds. - 11.
+Make sure power is applied to the ApexRemote before attempting to run the LWS Instrument Setup Tool or the program will not "see" the instrument and report an error, requiring another COM port to be selected.

-14. When it starts, the program will require the COM port number that the SmartPort cable is using.
+- 12. On the configuration computer navigate to the Start menu, All Programs.
+Navigate to Lighthouse Worldwide Solutions, click and choose LWS Instrument Setup Tool. - 13.
+When it starts, the program will require the COM port number that the communication cable is using.
 Choose the correct COM port number from the dropdown as shown in Figure 3-6.